 The choice between Zigbee vs Wi-Fi need not be an either/or decision for many IoT use cases.
 The two technologies complement one another extraordinarily well.

-Zigbee provides the ultra-low power mesh networks perfect for intermittent data and control signals from inexpensive sensors and actuators across wide areas.
+Zigbee provides ultra-low power mesh networks perfect for intermittent data and control signals from inexpensive sensors and actuators across wide areas.
 Wi-Fi acts as the high-speed on-ramp to handle data aggregation and cloud integration over existing infrastructure.

 Want to learn more about Zigbee?
 Check out my article comparing Zigbee to Z-Wave.